Welcome to part 2 of my beginners guide to a very British Christmas. Click here to read part 1.

 The School Nativity

 You’ll be hard pushed to find a British primary school who doesn’t put on their own production of the nativity play in December, but the format is always the same.
-Kids will play the characters (although Baby J will just be a plastic, slightly creepy looking, doll) and that one teacher whose a dab hand on the piano will bang out the tunes.
+Kids will play the characters (although Baby J will just be a creepy looking doll) and that one teacher whose a dab hand on the piano will bang out the tunes.
 Parents and Grandparents will all turn out to coo over their kids and suffer the mind-numbing tuneless singing.
+If you’re lucky, there might even be a tepid plastic cup of wine thrown in.

-Now back in my day the costumes were handmade: a tea towel on your head, your old bathrobe, and a tatty pair of sandals and you’re a shepherd; tinsel round a coat hanger and you’re a fairy; bunch of sweets glued onto a paper crown and your a Wise Man.
-Nowadays nativity appear to have lost their quaint appeal and gotten a lot more serious, and costumes are no longer handmade but shop-bought.
+Now back in my day the costumes were handmade: a tea towel on your head, your old bathrobe, and a tatty pair of sandals and you’re a shepherd; tinsel round a coat hanger over your head and you’re a fairy; sweets glued onto a paper crown and boom, you’re a Wise Man.
+Nowadays nativities appear to have lost their quaint appeal and gotten a lot more serious, and costumes are no longer handmade but shop-bought.
 But don’t worry, you don’t actually need to attend one of these unless you have a child starring in one.

 What is placed in these stockings can vary.
-Traditionally it would have been a Clementine which in recent years this has been replaced with less Puritanical-feeling Terry’s Chocolate Orange.
+Traditionally it would have been a Clementine which in recent years has been replaced with less Puritan-feeling Terry’s Chocolate Orange.
 If you’ve been bad, you received a lump of coal and this was what your parents threatened you with from October – December.
-Nowadays you can find anything from chocolate coins and sweets, to computer games and beauty products, in there.
-And the value of the contents of a stocking can match that of your actual Christmas presents.

-In the UK, midnight mass is a Catholic church service held on Christmas Eve, and despite the name, can be held anytime from 8pm to midnight.
-The Protestant version is typically called the Watchnight Service, so has all the good bits of midnight mass (carols, candles, Christmas spirit) but with none of the overt religious paraphernalia.
+In the UK, midnight mass is a Catholic church service held on Christmas Eve.
+Despite the name, this midnight mass can be held anytime from 8pm to midnight.
+The Protestant version is typically called the Watchnight Service and has all the good bits of midnight mass (carols, candles, Christmas spirit etc) but with none of the overt religious paraphernalia.
 Some churches, mainly the Protestant ones in my experience, even serve mulled wine & mince pies.
-So if you do fancy attending a service, pick wisely.
+So if you do fancy attending a service, select your service wisely.

 Growing up a Catholic and attending Catholic schools, going to mass was just par for the course and something I just suffered in silence.
 But attending Midnight Mass was massive fun in comparison.
-I’d get to stay up late, go out into the fresh snow in the dark, see some of my pals from School, sing Christmas carols and nab a selection box from Santa at the end.
-On account of getting home after midnight, I was also allowed to open 1 present from under the tree.
-However this present was always picked out by my Mother and always contained Pyjamas.
+I’d got to stay up late, go out into the fresh snow in the dark, see some of my pals from School, sing Christmas carols and nab a selection box from Santa at the end (our church may have been progressive or they knew how to get punters through the door).

-If you want to have a truly British Christmas, then your Christmas morning should involve opening presents in your pyjamas (conveniently the ones you opened the night before after attending Midnight Mass), surrounded by piles of wrapping paper, and eating several selection boxes no matter how early it is or whether you’ve had a proper breakfast.
-Today is not the day that British parents worry about their kids dental health or whether they eat a nutritious meal.
+Selection Boxes are an assortment of chocolate bars presented in a large plastic tray and are, in my humble y opinion, a ubiquitous part of a British Christmas.
+If you want to have a truly British Christmas, then your Christmas morning should involve opening presents in your pyjamas, surrounded by piles of wrapping paper, while eating your way through multiple selection boxes: regardless of how early it is or whether you’ve had a proper breakfast.
+Christmas Day is not the time when British parents worry about their kids dental health or whether they eat a nutritious meal.

-By this I refer to the British television viewing schedule over the Christmas period, which let me tell you right now, is gold.
+And by this I refer to the British television viewing schedule over the Christmas period, which let me tell you right now, is gold.
+Truly, Christmas telly has got to be one of our best exports?

-From 1st December Christmas begins to infiltrate our televisions.
-We have the Christmas adverts where every supermarket and retailer in the land will try to outdo one another (but John Lewis’ always traditionally bags the top prize).
-Then the Christmas movies begin to creep in, slowly at first but eventually your Sky+ is chock full of Love Actually, Elf, Santa Claus the Movie etc. British Christmas TV shows are exceedingly top notch, stuff.
-Every year I watch the same shows and every I love them a little more.
+Christmas begins to infiltrate our televisions from late November to early December.
+We have the Christmas adverts where every supermarket and retailer in the land will try to outdo one another (John Lewis’ typically bags the top prize).
+Then the Christmas movies begin to creep in.
+However British Christmas TV shows are exceedingly top notch.
+Every year I watch the same stuff and every year I love them a little more.
+Fanny Craddock’s Christmas, Only Fools and Horses, Gavin and Stacey, Blackadder, The Snowman, and Father Ted: I love em all.
+I’m only sad that we no longer have the Downton Abbey Christmas special to look forward to anymore.

-The telly should be on all Christmas morning, so you have the classic cartoons of The Snowman and Father Christmas to open your presents to.
+Now on Christmas Day, in Britain, the telly should be on all Christmas morning.
+This is when you’ll have the classic cartoons of The Snowman and Father Christmas to open your presents to.
 Mid-morning to early afternoon, you might even squeeze in a movie.
-But remember this is mostly for background entertainment, the family will be too busy arguing, cooking, playing with toys etc. to fully pay attention.
-Telly goes off during lunch, but the Queen’s Speech around 3pm will typically get a look in.
-Around 7pm is when us Brit’s are on the sofa, wearing a wonky paper crown, with a drink in our hand.
+But remember the telly is pretty much background entertainment: The family will be too busy arguing, cooking, playing with toys etc. to fully pay attention to the tv so don;t get annoyed if you can’t hear what’s going on.
+The telly will go off during lunch, but the Queen’s Speech around 3pm will typically get a look in depending on how Royalist the family is.
+Come 7pm us Brit’s are on the sofa, wearing a wonky paper crown, with a drink in our hand.
 We’ve probably just finished a family game of Trivial Pursuit or Monopoly and hankering for some ‘nibblies’.
-This is the perfect time for something classic like Its a Wonderful Life or Home Alone: an easy storyline and something you can doze off too.
+This is when the cheese, crackers, cold cuts etc will get brought out and its the perfect time for a classic movie like Its a Wonderful Life or Home Alone.